Hypercubed/dynamo/README.md

 add('Hello', 42);  // TypeError
 ```

 This library uses metadata reflections to infer types from the TypeScript type signatures.
 Since TypeScript only supports [basic type serialization](http://blog.wolksoftware.com/decorators-metadata-reflection-in-typescript-from-novice-to-expert-part-4#3-basic-type-serialization_1) only basic types can be inferred.
 Basic types defined by default are the primitives `number`, `string`, `boolean` and the constructors `Array`, `Function`, `Date`, and `RegExp`.
-Types that are class constructors are are also supported but must be defined per `Typed` instance (see types below).
+Types that are class constructors are are also supported but must be defined per `Dynamo` instance (see types below).

 TypeScript serializes both `undefined` and `null` as `void 0`, so these types should be explicitly listed in the signature.
 Use the predefined class `Any` for `unknown` or `any`.